zjunlp/LightThinker/README.md

   --interaction
 ```

 Please note that if you set `split_size>1` in the second step, the number of file i here should match the value of `split_size`.
 It should be noted that manual evaluation was conducted during the assessment.
 Use the `--interaction` flag to enable manual evaluation.
+The `cache_size` parameter is used for `H2O` and `SepLLM`, but not for `LightThinker` or `AnLLM`.

 <details>
 <summary><b>Evaluation Script Example</b></summary>